-The tax is 5% of the "fair market value" of the motor vehicle, motorcycle, airplane, boat, and motor.
+The tax is 5% of the "fair market value" of the motor vehicle, motorcycle, airplane, and boat purchased.
 (See Question 3 for the definition of "fair market value.")
-However, Code Section 12-36-2110 provides that the casual excise tax on sales of motor vehicles, motorcycles, boats, motors, or airplanes may not exceed the \$300 maximum tax on certain transactions.
+However, Code Section 12-36-2110 provides that the casual excise tax on sales of motor vehicles, motorcycles, boats, or airplanes may not exceed the \$300 maximum tax on these transactions.
 (See Questions 11 and 12 concerning the maximum tax.)